pivotal-legacy/tcs-hq-product-plugin/README.md

 tcs-hq-product-plugin
 =====================

-This is the Pivotal tc Server Hyperic monitoring plugin.
+This is the Pivotal tc Server Hyperic monitoring plugin for tc Runtime 8.x.
 This version supports Hyperic 5.0+ and tc Server 3.0 or newer.
+This will detect and monitor tc Runtime 8+ only.

 Build Instructions
 ==================